emacsmirror/elpher/README.md

 ## Installation

-To install, simply save the file `elpher.el` and use `M-x package-install-file`, specifying the path to the saved elisp file.
+Elpher is available from [MELPA](https://melpa.org).
+If you have never installed packages from this repository before, you'll need to follow the instructions at https://melpa.org/#/getting-started.

+To install Elpher, using the following:

+    M-x package-install RET elpher RET

-To uninstall, use `M-x package-delete`.
+To uninstall, use `M-x package-delete RET elpher RET`.

 ## Usage